Which is best? Caravan vs camper van

 So why did we sell our caravan?

-The reality is that Mr Tin Box’s job has been taking him away from home much more and I don’t have the right driving license to tow a large caravan.
+The reality was that Mr Tin Box’s job had been taking him away from home much more and I don’t have the right driving license to tow a large caravan.
 I’d also get stressed trying to setting it up on my own.

 This all hit home during the final week of our two week summer caravan holiday.
 This was the only time we’d used Tin Box in 2018, which was a real waste of a good van and all the money it took to insure it, store it and keep it road worthy.